Quantum Immortality and Non-Classical Logic: Pathological Distributions Imply the Rejection of the Quantum Immortality Argument

-The PIT therefore gives us the apparently counterintuitive result that while classically it remains true that the observer's probability of being alive after $m$ trials tends to 0 as $m$ tends to infinity, the classical interpretation of that result as being that after a certain \emph{finite} number of trials the probability of the observer being alive should be so small that she should be surprised at remaining alive is not true in a computational sense, in which that probability can remain arbitrarily close to 1 for \emph{any} finite number of trials.
-As outlined in \cite{mjw}, it is important to note that the apparent contradiction here is only between the classical notion of the limit and the existence of computable pathological distributions within RUSS; we are deliberately comparing results from non-commensurate logical systems in order to show that classical logic may lead us astray in a computable universe.
+Thus while classically it remains true that the observer's probability of being alive after $m$ trials tends to 0 as $m$ tends to infinity, the classical interpretation of that result as being that after a certain \emph{finite} number of trials the probability of the observer being alive should be so small that she should be surprised at remaining alive and reject any non-MWI interpretation is not true in a computational sense, in which that probability can remain arbitrarily close to 1 for \emph{any} finite number of trials. \end{proof}

+There is an apparent contradiction between the classical probability of remaining alive tending to zero while it remains arbitrarily close to unity for \emph{any} finite number of rials.
+However, as outlined in \cite{mjw}, it is important to note that the apparent contradiction here is only between the classical notion of the limit and the existence of computable pathological distributions within RUSS; we are deliberately comparing results from non-commensurate logical systems in order to show that classical logic may lead us astray in a computable universe.

-At first blush the PIT would seem to suggest that in a universe run on computable logic\footnote{We take this to be equivalent to the requirement for computability in the logic we use in our theories of physics.} Everett's conclusion is no longer valid.
-If the quantum apparatus happens to produce a pathological distribution then it is no longer unlikely that the observer remains alive after any finite number of trials, since that likelihood can remain arbitrarily close to 1.
+The PMT says that in a universe run on computable logic\footnote{We take this to be equivalent to the requirement for computability in the logic we use in our theories of physics.} the QIA is no longer valid, and therefore if our universe is one governed by computable logic the sole argument which claims to show that MWI is testable is no longer valid.
+If the quantum apparatus happens to be governed by a pathological distribution then it is no longer unlikely that the observer remains alive after any finite number of trials, since that likelihood can remain arbitrarily close to 1.
 As a result, since the observer can never know for sure that she is not in a pathological distribution, she cannot surely state that remaining alive after any finite number of trials is unlikely and so she can never reject non-MWI interpretations of quantum mechanics.
-However, in the next section we argue that Everett's conclusion should still be taken to hold even in a computable universe and even with the existence of the PIT.
+However, in the next section we formulate a new version of the QIA which hold even in a computable universe and even with the existence of the PMT.